Rajnath reviews LAC situation in eastern sector at Army's Trishakti Corps in Sukna | Law-Order

 Rajnath reviews LAC situation in eastern sector at Army's Trishakti Corps in Sukna

-The officials said top commanders of the 33 Corps gave detailed briefing to the defence minister and Gen Naravane on the situation along the LAC in Sikkim sector as well as about deployment of troops and weapons.
-In an interaction with a group of Army personnel, the defence minister conveyed his wishes to them on the occasion of Vijayadashami and hailed their dedication in securing the nation's borders.
+The officials said top commanders of the 33 Corps gave a detailed briefing to the defence minister and Gen Naravane on the situation along the LAC in Sikkim sector as well as about deployment of troops and weapons.
+In his interaction with the troops, the defence minister conveyed his wishes to them on the occasion of Vijayadashami and hailed their dedication in securing the nation's borders.

 "Due to brave soldiers like you, the borders of this country are protected.
 The whole country is proud of you," he said.
 The defence minister also talked about the rich history of the Trishakti Corps.

 "The Trishakti Corps has a great golden history.
 Especially in 1962, 1967, 1971 and 1975, this Corps demonstrated examples of valour.
 It has been excellent," he said.
-"I extend my best wishes to all of you and your family for the festival of Vijayadashami," the defence minister's office tweeted quoting him as saying.
+"I extend my best wishes to all of you and your family for the festival of Vijayadashami," the defence minister's office tweeted quoting him.

 Officials said Singh will perform 'Shastra puja'(worship of weapons) at Sherathang area in Sikkim on Sunday morning on the occasion of Dussehra.
 The defence minister had performed 'Shastra Puja' in the French port city of Bordeaux during Dussehra last year as he was on a bilateral visit to the country then.